 Renee at It’s Book Talk began this meme as a way to share old favorites.

-This week I’ve chosen “The truth and other lies” by Sascha Arango for my Throwback Thursday post.
-It was first published June 2015 by Atria Books and was, for me, a 5 star read.
+This week I’ve chosen “The last bridge” by Teri Coyne for my Throwback Thursday post.
+It was first published in July of 2009 and was, for me, a 5 star read.

 Blurb: For ten years, Alexandra “Cat” Rucker has been on the run from her past.
 With an endless supply of bourbon and a series of meaningless jobs, Cat is struggling to forget her Ohio hometown and the rural farmhouse she once called home.
 But a sudden call from an old neighbor forces Cat to return to the home and family she never intended to see again.
 It seems that Cat’s mother is dead.